Chart Industries (NASDAQ:GTLS) Shares Gap Down to $160.14

-Shares of Chart Industries, Inc. (NASDAQ:GTLS) gapped down prior to trading on Tuesday .
+Chart Industries, Inc. (NASDAQ:GTLS)’s share price gapped down before the market opened on Tuesday .
 The stock had previously closed at $160.14, but opened at $142.16.
-Chart Industries shares last traded at $145.01, with a volume of 531 shares trading hands.
+Chart Industries shares last traded at $145.01, with a volume of 531 shares.

-Hedge funds and other institutional investors have recently bought and sold shares of the stock.
-Valeo Financial Advisors LLC purchased a new position in shares of Chart Industries in the 1st quarter valued at $31,000.
-KBC Group NV purchased a new position in Chart Industries during the 4th quarter worth $27,000.
-Capital Asset Advisory Services LLC purchased a new position in Chart Industries during the 4th quarter worth $31,000.
-Parkside Financial Bank & Trust grew its position in Chart Industries by 388.9% during the 4th quarter.
-Parkside Financial Bank & Trust now owns 264 shares of the industrial products company’s stock worth $31,000 after purchasing an additional 210 shares during the last quarter.
-Finally, Archer Investment Corp purchased a new position in Chart Industries during the 4th quarter worth $39,000.
+Several hedge funds have recently added to or reduced their stakes in GTLS.
+Pendal Group Limited purchased a new position in shares of Chart Industries during the 4th quarter worth about $108,942,000.
+BlackRock Inc. boosted its stake in shares of Chart Industries by 16.5% during the 1st quarter.
+BlackRock Inc. now owns 6,343,819 shares of the industrial products company’s stock worth $903,044,000 after purchasing an additional 896,963 shares during the period.
+Norges Bank purchased a new position in shares of Chart Industries during the 4th quarter worth about $47,674,000.
+Columbus Circle Investors purchased a new position in shares of Chart Industries during the 4th quarter worth about $33,841,000.
+Finally, Federated Hermes Inc. purchased a new stake in Chart Industries in the 4th quarter valued at about $31,936,000.

 Chart Industries Company Profile (NASDAQ:GTLS)